Feeling Stressed And Anxious? Doing Yoga Will Help You Deal With These Feelings

 Yoga Against Stress

 The science of yoga is an excellent tool for addressing the effects of stress.
 The benefits of yoga are well established, including immediate down-regulation of the HPA axis response to stress.
-This stress-relieving technique can also help people with physical symptoms, such as headaches and GI distress.

-Many of us experience these symptoms at some point in our lives, and yoga can help us to relieve these symptoms.
 Whether you’re dealing with high levels of stress or just trying to relax after a long day at work, there’s a yoga practice for you.

-To start, you need a small rubber or textile mat and comfortable clothing.
-You can practice anti-stress yoga anywhere, from the comfort of your own home to the open air.
 If you’d like, you can also practice in your office, on a break at work, or even while waiting for the bus.
 In addition to reducing daily stress, yoga practices can also improve your mood and overall health.

 Practicing Yoga Regularly?